kingstondoesit/Nodemailer-Client/README.md

 ## Usage

 To send emails with customized content, modify the `mailOptions` object in `customMail.js`.
-Fill in your email details, specify the recipient(s), email subject, and populate the HTML body with your intended message.
+Fill in the sender's email details, specify recipient(s), enter email subject, and populate the HTML body with your intended message.
 You can add custom styles and scripts to the html markup too.

-Example configuration in mailOptions:
+Custom **Google mail** example:

 ```js
 const mailOptions = {